How Level Premium

 life insurance work

 Level premium life insurance don’t go up because of your age.
-However, it is worth considering what happens to the cost of your insurance over time if you want your protection to be there when you need it the most, level premium life insurance gives you certainty on cost.
+If you want your protection to be there when you need it the most, level premium life insurance gives you certainty on cost.
 And you can save money in the long-term.

-- Level term policies typically last 10-30 years
+- Level premiums life insurance policies typically last 10-30 years

-- Your beneficiaries receive a tax-free lump sum if you die during your policy term
+- Your beneficiaries receive a tax-free lump sum death benefit if you die during your policy term

 What is level premium life insurance?